-If you need help or have any question about your car accident at an intersection without traffic lights, call me at 866-558-9151 or submit your inquiry online.
-Please be advised that you may be facing important legal deadlines so don’t delay.
+If you need help or have any questions about your car accident at an intersection without traffic lights, call me at 866-558-9151 or submit your inquiry online.
+Please be advised that you may be facing important legal deadlines, so don’t delay.

 INTERSECTION WHERE THE VIEW OF THE RIGHT-OF-WAY STREET IS OBSTRUCTED;

 A driver entering a right-of-way street where the view is obstructed is under a duty to proceed with extraordinary caution.
 Doucas v.
 Universal Underwriters Ins.
 Co., 334 So.2d 767 (La.App.
 3rd Cir.
 1976); Continental Ins.
 Co. v.
 Duthu, 235 So.2d 182 (La.App.
 4th Cir.
 1970).